Yousefshereen11/ThreadSystem/README.md

 # ThreadSystem
-This project is a console implementation to the idea of Threads similir to the one in twitter
+This project is a console implementation in c++ to the idea of Threads similir to the one in twitter

 In this project: